darthsebulba04/homeassistant/README.md

 # Home Assistant Configuration

-The goal of this setup was to create a home automation system that had no cloud dependancy.
+The goal of this setup is to create a home automation system that had no cloud dependancy.
 After losing almost all services I used over the last year, I decided to DIY all of it and hopefully never have to deal with that again.
+There are no hubs or outside controllers in this configuration except for [Home Assistant] itself.

 Everything but the [Nest] thermostat is controlled locally and has no online requirement.